likaiucas/OBM/README.md

 | :---: | :---: |
 | (a) OBM Model | (b) ROAM module |

-We first proposed a novol interactive model for footprint extraction, and designed a series of Distance NMS algorithms which tailored for Building Footprint Extraction (BFE) problem.
-We also designed new metrics to measure interactive BFE model.
+We first proposed a novel interactive model for footprint extraction and designed a series of Distance NMS algorithms tailored for the Building Footprint Extraction (BFE) problem.
+We also designed new metrics to measure the interactive BFE model.

-Based on our accurate extraction of roof and root-to-footprint offset.
+Based on our accurate extraction of the roof and root-to-footprint offset.
 We can rebuild buildings' relative height maps.

-**(a)** illustrates our  structure which inherits from Segment Anything Model (SAM).
+**(a)** illustrates our  structure which inherits from the Segment Anything Model (SAM).

 **(b)** gives out the structure of our core module, Reference Offset Adaptive Module (ROAM).
-During inference, based on results of base offset head, each building will classified by their length, and then roaming to adaptive head.
-The final result is determined by Base head and adaptive head.
+During inference, based on the results of the base offset head, each building will classified by its length and then roam to the adaptive head.
+The final result is determined by the Basehead and adaptive head.

 Our model reaches new SOTA:
 * A clear drop of offset error by 16.99%, increase roof boundary iou by 13.15%, on open dataset BONAI.
-* Without extra training, we tested all models on a newly annotated dataset for generalization, improve 20.29% in vector, improve 76.36% in offset angle.
+* Without extra training, we tested all models on a newly annotated dataset for generalization, improving 20.29% in vector and 76.36% in offset angle.
 * DNMS series can bring extra gain in all situations.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>